Degenerate Perverse Sheaves on Abelian Varieties: Formulation of the main results

 \begin{Theorem} For an irreducible perverse sheaf $K$ on a complex abelian variety $X$ with vanishing Euler characteristic $\chi(K) = \sum_i (-1)^i \dim(H^i(X,K))$ there exists a nontrivial abelian subvariety $A\subseteq X$ such that $T_x^*(K) \cong K$ holds for all $x\in A$. \end{Theorem}

+For simple complex abelian varieties this is shown in [KrW], using that any perverse sheaf $K$ has an associated $D$-module whose characteristic variety as a subvariety of the cotangent bundle is a union of Lagrangians $\Lambda=\Lambda_Z$ for irreducible subvarieties $Z\subseteq X$.
+The assumption $\chi(K)=0$ implies that all $Z$ are degenerate (see [W] and [KrW]), hence for simple $X$ this immediately implies $Z=X$.
+By the Lagrangian property then $\Lambda$ is the zero-section of the cotangent bundle $T^*(X)$.
+Hence by a well known theorem on $D$-modules $K$ is attached to a local system defined and smooth on $X$, and then $K$ is a translation invariant perverse sheaf on $X$.
+This proves the statement for simple abelian varieties, and this essentially is the proof of [KrW].
+To give a similar argument for the non-simple case fails, or at least the author's attempt to give a simple proof along these lines for general abelian varieties.
+I would like to thank Christian Schnell for pointing this out.

-For simple complex abelian varieties this is shown in [KrW].
-The main result of this paper is the reduction of the theorem to the case of simple abelian varieties.
-We remark that, if we assume the corresponding result for simple abelian varieties over the algebraic closure $k$ of a finite field $\kappa$, our proof of theorem \ref{mn} carries over to abelian varieties over $k$.
-In fact one step of our argument (in section 8) even uses methods of characteristic $p$ referring to [W3, appendix].
-In contrast, the proof for the case of simple complex abelian varieties used in [KrW] is of analytic nature, hence unfortunately can not be applied for fields of positive characteristic.
+In this paper we show how the general case of the theorem \ref{mn} can be reduced to the case of simple abelian varieties by sheaf theoretic arguments.
+Since this may be of independent interest, we mention that our arguments for the proof of theorem \ref{mn} carry over to abelian varieties and perverse sheaves over finite fields, once we assume that theorem 1 holds for simple abelian varieties and perverse sheaves over finite fields.
+In this case the Euler-Poincare characteristic has to be defined by extending $X$ and $K$ to the algebraic closure $k$ of the finite field.
+In fact, one step of our argument for characteristic zero (section 9 and appendix) even uses methods of characteristic $p$ by referring to [W3, appendix].